Olympics-Swimming-McKeon gets record seventh medal, Dressel clinches sprint double | Sports-Games

 Australia won nine, their most swimming golds at a Games, and Britain left with four golds as part of a record haul of eight total medals.
 McKeon, who has pocketed four golds in Tokyo, swam the butterfly leg as part of Australia's 'Awesome Foursome' in the medley relay, with Cate Campbell's superb final leg pushing the United States into silver.

-That saw McKeon join Michael Phelps, Mark Spitz, and Matt Biondi as the only swimmers with seven medals at a Games.
+That saw McKeon join Michael Phelps, Mark Spitz, and Matt Biondi as the only swimmers to win seven medals at a Games.
 Russian gymnast Maria Gorokhovskaya, in 1952, is the only woman to have won seven in any other sport.
-"It still feels pretty surreal.
-I never thought I would win two golds in one session ...
-I'm very proud of myself," she said.
+Phelps holds the record in swimming with eight medals won in both Athens in 2004 and Beijing four years later.

+"I look at the athletes who have come before me and been so impressed with what they have done and been inspired by what they have done, but I've never really looked at the stats of medal counts," McKeon said.
+"It is an honor because I know I've worked so hard for it."

 Teammate Campbell was full of praise for McKeon's performances in Tokyo.
 "Full credit to Emma ...
 I think that we just need to acknowledge what an incredible job she has done," Campbell said.